 From Queenstown you can explore walking tracks that range from half-hour easy lakeside tracks to multi-day hikes like the Routeburn Track which is classed as one of New Zealand’s Great Walks and starts near Glenorchy, just 40 minutes drive from Queenstown.

-For bike enthusiasts there are more 100km of easy gradient scenic tracks, wine trails, backcountry trails, serious downhill rides, a jump park and the Skyline gondola-assisted bike park with 30 different downhill trails, ranging from beginner to advanced.
+For bike enthusiasts there are more 100km of easy gradient scenic open trails, backcountry trails, a jump park and the Queenstown Bike Park - a gondola-assisted bike park with 30 different downhill trails, ranging from beginner to advanced.
 KidzGo Queenstown also offers information on family-friendly bike trails in the region.

 Rainy days can often put a dampener on family holidays, being cooped up all day in a room with bored children, but in Queenstown you’ll never run out of things to do – rail, hail or shine.
 There is a wide range of wet weather attractions including mazes, 4WD and buggy tours, movie theatres, indoor trampolining and indoor skydiving.

 All this activity works up a pretty hearty appetite but finding somewhere to eat and drink is easy – Queenstown has more than 150 cafes, bars and restaurants to choose from.
 Many are family-friendly and go the extra mile with children’s menus, high chairs, toys or colouring in for entertainment.